stefdasca/statement-translator/Kilonova/1300-1399/Processed_1310.md

 # Task

-Given a succession of folds applied to a sheet of size \(N \cdot N\), write a program that determines the height, width, and thickness of the resulting object.
+Given a succession of folds applied to a sheet of size $N \cdot N$, write a program that determines the height, width, and thickness of the resulting object.

 # Input data